Mealworm: As food

 Mealworms are edible for humans, and processed into several insect food items available in food retail such as insect burgers.

+Due to their high protein and fat content, as well as large amounts of fiber, they represent a good food source for humans.
+They are high in oleic acid, which may decrease low-density lipoprotein (LDL) and increase high-density lipoprotein (HDL) levels in the blood.

 Mealworms have historically been consumed in many Asian countries, particularly in Southeast Asia.
 There, they are commonly found in food markets and sold as street food alongside other edible insects.
 Baked or fried mealworms have been marketed as a healthy snack food in recent history, though the consumption of mealworms goes back centuries.

 In May 2017, mealworms were approved as food in Switzerland.
 In June 2021, dried mealworms were authorized as novel food in the European Union, after the European Food Safety Authority assessed the larvae as safe for human consumption.

 Mealworm larvae contain significant nutrient content.
-For every 100 grams of raw mealworm larvae, 206 kilocalories and anywhere from 14 to 25 grams of protein are contained.
-Mealworm larvae contain levels of potassium, copper, sodium, selenium, iron and zinc that rival that of beef.
-Mealworms contain essential linoleic acids as well.
-They also have greater vitamin content by weight compared to beef, B12 not included.
+Every 100 grams of raw mealworm larvae contains 206 kilocalories and anywhere from 14 to 25 grams of protein.
+Mealworm larvae contain levels of potassium, copper, sodium, selenium, iron and zinc that rival those of beef.
+Mealworms contain essential linoleic acids.
+They have a greater vitamin content by weight compared to beef, B12 not included.

 Mealworms may be easily reared on fresh oats, wheat bran or grain, with sliced potato, carrots, or apple as a moisture source.
 The small amount of space required to raise mealworms has made them relevant for scalable industrialized mass production.

+Possible health risks

+Some evidence suggests that T. molitor may pose a health risk, as humans and animals can consume the eggs and larvae of the beetle with grain-based food.
+Although they are usually either digested or are excreted with feces, sometimes, they are able to survive and live in the alimentary tract.
+The first cases of T. molitor larvae in human organs date back to the 19th century, where their presence was observed in the gastrointestinal tract, including the stomach and intestines.
+There were other cases, such as a reported ulcer infestation of T. molitor in an AIDS patient and a concerned urinary canthariasis in a ten year old boy in Iran in 2019, which was the last reported human case of canthariasis caused by T. molitor.
+However, there are very few reported cases of live larvae in animals, and there are no reports of gastrointestinal canthariasis in farm animals.